-The bigger the RV, the more space you have to work-and to carve out the ideal workspace.
-If you have a smaller RV, you might have to sacrifice some comforts to create a comfortable RV desk.
+The bigger the RV, the more space you have to work and to carve out the ideal workspace.
+If you have a smaller RV, you might have to sacrifice some comfort to create a comfortable RV desk.

 (But if you use the RV desk ideas in this article, you should have no problems utilizing what you have!)

 Are you writing the next bestseller?
 Do you record videos?
 Paint?
 If you require more than just a computer to fulfill the requirements of work, you are going to need more than a corner desk or a monitor on the wall.
 You will need a vastly different space if you’re a game developer then you would as an online tutor.